 Senior Adult Ministry (SAM)

-Senior adults often feel isolated and unwanted.
-Although people may view them as an inconvenient part of the community, God calls our seniors valuable.
-Through weekly visits to nursing homes and assisted living centers, SAM hopes to cultivate relationships with lonely seniors to show them they are loved and valued.
+Many senior adults feel isolated, even Society may treat them as an inconvenience; God considers them his treasure.
+Through weekly visits to nursing homes and assisted living centers, Bryan students cultivate relationships with seniors to show them they are loved and valued by the Savior.

 Many local K-12 students struggle with their schoolwork and lack confidence that they can succeed.
-We provide consistent homework help and encouragement that enables these students to become better educated residents of Dayton and more confident in their academics and other areas of their lives.
+Bryan volunteer tutors provide consistent homework help and encouragement that cultivate confidence in academics and dignity throughout kids’ lives.